sujoy124/AWS-Projects/Host a static website on AWS/README.md

 Host a static website on AWS
-Hosting a static website on AWS (Amazon Web Services) involves several steps:
+Hosting a static website on AWS (Amazon Web Services) involves several steps.
 1. Create an AWS Account:
 If you don't have an AWS account, you'll need to sign up for one.
 Go to the AWS website (https://aws.amazon.com/) and follow the instructions to create an account.
 2. Access AWS Management Console: